Insektors: Setting

 The series takes place on the planet Karbon/Krud, though the UK dub does include references to locations on Earth.
 The episode "Planet Karbon/The Black Planet" reveals that Karbon/Krud was originally a dark, colorless rock inhabited by a single race of insects called the Yuks/Kruds, who survived the planet's hostile environment by burrowing deep into it for coal.
-At one point, a Prism shaped meteor hit the planet and nourished the site on which it landed with color and energy, resulting in a flower-filled paradise.
+At one point, a prism-shaped meteor hit the planet and nourished the site on which it landed with color and energy, resulting in a flower-filled paradise.

 A few of the Yuks/Kruds colonized the area and evolved colors of their own, renaming themselves Joyces/Verigreens.
 They venerated the Prism and built a high altar upon it.
 The Yuks/Kruds who chose to stick to their original lives continued mining for coal till they gradually exhausted their supplies.
 The animosity between the two insect civilizations began when a violent Yuk/Krud known as King Bakrako/Katheter I came up with the solution of using the Joyce's/Verigreen's flower stalks as substitute fuel sources.
-Gradually, all memory of the two civilizations once being the same people was lost, and ever since they have been enemies.
+Gradually, all memory of the two civilizations once being the same people was lost, and they have been enemies ever since.